Pregnant amid the pandemic: The highs and lows - KVIA

 There’s a stack of parenting and pregnancy books in the room that will soon be our daughter’s nursery.
 The ubiquitous “What to Expect When You’re Expecting,” is among the paperbacks.
 Funny enough, there’s no chapter on what to expect when you’re expecting in a pandemic.

-Like so many of us, Dr. Lucy J. Puryear has had to adjust how she works in the pandemic.
+Like so many of us, Dr. Lucy J. Puryear, medical director of The Women’s Place: Center for Reproductive Psychiatry at Texas Children’s Pavilion for Women, has had to adjust how she works in the pandemic.
 Puryear, a psychiatrist specializing in the emotional health of pregnant women and new mothers, and author of “Understanding Your Moods When You’re Expecting,” now sees all of her patients virtually.

 She has to help new parents readjust expectations around what their postpartum support systems might look like.
 And, more than ever, she has to take her own advice.

-“I tell patients to try not to get overwhelmed with when this is going to end,” Puryear said.
+“I tell patients to try not to get overwhelmed with when this is going to end,” said Puryear.
 “Look at a week at a time — that’s about the best we can do at the moment.
 Focus on what doctor’s appointments you have, what’s going on with your body, things like that that are tangible.”

 “Pregnancy, even without a pandemic, is a time of unknowns and uncertainties,” added Puryear.
 “The fear of the virus has heightened that.”